Last Updated on July 2, 2020

 The electronic communication systems we use will incorporate network and software security protocols to protect the confidentiality of patient identification and imaging data and will include measures to safeguard the data and to ensure its integrity against intentional or unintentional corruption.

-Group physicians (our “providers”) are an addition to, and not a replacement for, your primary care physician.
+Group physicians and nurse practitioners (each a “provider” and collectively, our “providers”) are an addition to, and not a replacement for, your primary care physician.
 Responsibility for your overall medical care should remain with your local primary care doctor, if you have one, and we strongly encourage you to locate one if you do not.

 If you need to receive follow-up care, assistance in the event of an adverse reaction to the treatment, or in the event of an inability to communicate as a result of a technological or equipment failure, please contact Group at firstname.lastname@example.org or call us at 415-237-1378.